Speed (character)

 Speed (Thomas "Tommy" Shepherd) is a fictional superhero appearing in American comic books published by Marvel Comics.
 The character is depicted as a member of the Young Avengers, a team of teenaged superheroes in the Marvel Universe.
-His powers are based on those of his uncle Quicksilver.
-Speed first appeared in the comic book Young Avengers #10 (March 2006).
+His powers are similar to his uncle Quicksilver.
+Created by Allan Heinberg and Jim Cheung, Speed first appeared in the comic book Young Avengers #10 (March 2006).
 In the 12th issue, he adopts the costumed identity Speed and joins the Young Avengers.

-His story sees him discovering that he and the magical teen hero Wiccan are in fact long lost twin brothers, and that the pair are the reincarnations of the sons of the Scarlet Witch and her former husband Vision.
+His story sees him discovering that he and the magical teen hero Wiccan are long-lost twin brothers, and that the pair are the reincarnations of the illusory sons of the Scarlet Witch and her former husband Vision.
+Tommy is the reincarnation of Thomas Maximoff, a character created by Steve Englehart and Richard Howell who first appeared in The Vision and the Scarlet Witch #12 (September 1986).
+As a bisexual individual, Tommy has dated Kate Bishop and David Alleyne.

-An illusory Tommy appeared in the Marvel Cinematic Universe (MCU) Disney+ miniseries WandaVision (2021) played by Gavin Borders and Jett Klyne.
+An illusory Tommy appeared in the Marvel Cinematic Universe (MCU) Disney+ miniseries WandaVision (2021), portrayed by Gavin Borders and Jett Klyne.
 Klyne returned as a human version of Tommy from an alternate reality in the film Doctor Strange in the Multiverse of Madness (2022).
+Maximoff will return in his teenage reincarnation, Thomas Shepherd's body, in the series VisionQuest (2026), portrayed by Ruaridh Mollica.

 Publication history

 Speed made his debut in Young Avengers #10 (March 2006) when he was recruited into the team after being broken out of prison.
 He was a main character until the conclusion of the series, adopting the code name Speed in the twelfth and final issue (August 2006).

 Afterwards, Speed continued to appear alongside his team in miniseries such as Young Avengers Presents and Dark Reign: Young Avengers; the event comic tie-ins Civil War, Secret Invasion and Siege: Young Avengers (co-starring with The Runaways in the former two); and various other guest appearances.
 From 2010 to 2012 he was a part of the main cast in Avengers: The Children's Crusade, written and drawn by the original Young Avengers creative team of Allan Heinberg and Jim Cheung.

-Speed next appeared in Young Avengers (vol. 2) #6 (August 2013) before mysteriously vanishing.
+Speed next appeared in Young Avengers (vol. 2) #6 (August 2013) before mysteriously vanishing on being absorbed by his future self, the "Not-Patriot".
 He reappeared at the end of issue #14 (February 2014), with his recovery shown in the final issue #15 (March 2014).

 Apart a single-panel appearance in the Scarlet Witch series by James Robinson, Speed was absent from comics for five years until a guest appearance alongside the other former Young Avengers in The Unstoppable Wasp #7 (July 2019).
 He was since featured in the event comic tie-in Lords of Empyre: Emperor Hulkling (September 2020), made a non-speaking cameo in the epilogue issue Empyre: Aftermath (November 2020), and guest-starred in X-Factor (vol. 4) #7 (April 2021) and #10 (August 2021).
 He was a supporting character in the limited series X-Men: The Trial of Magneto.